Ever noticed how mysterious cell phone terminology is?

-Two of the most common acronyms you'll come across while shopping for smartphones are GSM and CDMA.
-These represent the basic technologies found in phones.
-However, these technologies differ in many ways.
+Two of the most common acronyms you'll come across while shopping for mobile phones are GSM and CDMA.
+I'm going to give you the lowdown on CDMA vs GSM and what each acronym means.

 GSM stands for Global System for Mobiles and is a radio system used in mobile devices.
-TechTarget states that of the three major wireless technologies available, GSM is the most widely-used especially in areas like Europe, though you'll find several major carriers in the United States that uses the network too.
+TechTarget states that of the three major wireless technologies available, GSM technology is the most widely-used especially in areas like Europe, though you'll find several GSM carriers in the United States too.

-The appeal to GSM rests in its capability.
-Since its network expands around the world, its roaming capabilities are better, resulting in your GSM phone having better access for international calls.
-Because of the extensive size of the network, it is also a great option in rural areas.
+The appeal in GSM rests in its capability.
+Since its network expands around the world, its roaming capabilities are bfetter, resulting in your GSM phone having better access for international calls.
+CDMA and GSM both have extensive nationwide networks in the U.S., so GSM service is also a great option in rural areas.

-Another benefit of GSM is its versatility.
+Another benefit of GSM technology is its versatility.
 In the United States, GSM phones use SIM (Subscriber Identity Module) cards.
 You can think of your SIM card as your phone's driver's license in that it represents your digital identity.
-The appeal to SIM cards is you can transition easily between GSM phones.
-All you have to do is to take out the SIM card and insert it into the slot of your new GSM phone.
-Your new phone recognizes your number, contacts, and other information stored on the card.
+The appeal of SIM cards is you can transition easily between GSM phones, especially when you're interested in an enticing bring your own phone plan.
+All you have to do is to take out the SIM card and insert it into the slot of your new GSM model phone.
+Your new cell phone recognizes your number, contacts, and other information stored on the card.

 CDMA stands for Code Division Multiple Access.
 CDMA represents multiplexing between numerous signals for optimal bandwidth availability.
 Along with this, CDMA networks employ a soft handoff scheme that keeps signal breakup during transfer from one headset to another to a minimum.

-CDMA doesn't offer the same versatility concerning its phones the way GSM does.
-The reason for this is CDMA providers verify their customers through network-based white lists, according to PC Mag.
+CDMA handsets don't offer quite the versatility of those using Global System for Mobiles.
+The reason for this is CDMA carriers verify their customers through network-based white lists, according to PC Mag.
 This means if you have a CDMA phone, you cannot switch to a new phone without approval from your carrier.
-This can be problematic if you want to transfer service from one provider to another and want to keep your phone.
+This can be problematic if you want to transfer service from one provider to another and want to keep your CDMA phone.

 Along with the difference in the ability to transfer service between phones, there are inherent differences in the technologies of the two systems.
 With 3G GSM networks, your phone has the ability to make calls and transmit data concurrently.
 Meanwhile, 3G CDMA networks don't have the capability of doing multiple tasks such as transmitting data while making calls at once.

-Another difference between the systems pertains to how each process calls.
+Another difference between CDMA and GSM pertains to how each process calls.
 GSM networks use a time division system.
 How this works is when you place a call, the network assigns a time slot and channel to your data.

-Conversely, CDMA networks use code division.
-With this data from a call comes with a specific key and transmits together, making this method more versatile.
+Conversely, CDMA networks use code division (hence the term Code Division Multiple Access).
+With this method, data from a call comes with a specific key and transmits together, making this method more versatile.

-What's more, just because all the carriers have this capacity won't translate into phones being universal in that you can use the same device to transfer service providers easily.
+Just because CDMA and GSM carriers work on this technology, that doesn't mean you can use the same device to transfer service providers easily.
 The reason for this is each cell phone company uses different frequency bands.
 Therefore, the limitations of switching services found on CDMA networks still exists in the land of 4G LTE.